 Students who, via accommodation by the Student Disabilities Access Office (SDAO), register for three credits per semester may take a maximum of one S/U course per semester.

 Effects of Incomplete Work

 For purposes of determining satisfactory progress each term and toward graduation, incomplete work in a course indicated by a grade of I or X is not presumed to be satisfactory performance in that course.
 Furthermore, an incomplete (I grade) during the academic year cancels eligibility for semester honors in the term the I or X grade was issued; i.e., Dean’s List and Dean’s List with Distinction.
-See the section on incomplete work on page 46.

 The W and WA Designations

 The designation W is recorded when a student officially withdraws from a course after the Drop/Add period.
 (See the sections on course changes in this chapter.)
 WA indicates withdrawal from an audited course.